-This is the ultimate list of free ecommerce platforms in 2021.
+This is the ultimate list of free eCommerce platforms in 2022.
 It contains the 10 best free ecommerce platforms that will help you get your ecommerce idea off the ground and into the actual world.

 In 2021, there are anywhere between 12 to 24 million online shops.
 That’s a lot of competition.
 Before sinking your life savings into a new e-retailer idea, it could be a good idea to use a free eccommerce platform to test the waters of your business plan first.
 Up to 95% of commerce transactions are expected to move online by the year 2040; not to mention that ecommerce sites are becoming the de facto product catalog solution, particularly for B2B brands.

 In this article, I will share 10 free ecommerce tools to sell both physical and digital products.
 I will give a synopsis of their key features and what the tool is best fitted for.
 Business owners and ecommerce managers: Get ready to launch your ecommerce product by the end of this article!

 Here’s a shortlist of the best free ecommerce platforms:

 What do I look for when I select the best free ecommerce platforms?
 Here’s a summary of my evaluation criteria:

 User Interface (UI): Is it clean and attractive?
 Is it straightforward and without complicated options?

 Usability: Is it easy to learn and master?
 Does the company offer good tech support, user support, tutorials, and training?
 Is there a community and knowledge base behind the product?